tyegagne/Seabird_Git/README.md

 __Long form markdown out below__
 see individual markdowns in markdown folder if interested in single section (mirror copy splits)

-Build function to draw random AA samples from analytic's distribution
+Build function to draw random AA samples from analytic's distribution and generate dataset.

 ``` r
 N <- 1000